mebusy/notes/dev_notes/AI_CS188_AdversarialSearch.md

 - Values of intermediate nodes might be wrong
     - Important: children of the root may have the wrong value
     - So the most naive version won’t let you do action selection
+        - so it might not give us which action we can actually take, it just tell us "ok, here's the value of game".
 - ![](../imgs/cs188_advS_alpha-beta-properties.png)
     - in the case that pic shows, the left min is 10, the value passes to root, the right min satisfied the condition ≤ 10, it will skip the rest, it may choose the right sub-tree if ties break on equality,
     - if the algorithm will not prune on equality( change ≤ to `<` ) , then this case will no happen.